The Universe

 The Post-Human Galaxy

 Humanity occupied one solar system.
-It vanished in a single generation.
-The galaxy moved on.
+It ended in a single generation, in the event the galaxy learned to call Seedfall.
+The civilizations that came after moved on.

 Now 1,280 humans exist — resurrected from salvaged DNA, scattered across civilizations that study them, collect them, and trade them like relics of a dead religion.
 They are the rarest beings alive.
 And something in their biology is waking up that their keepers cannot explain and their enemies will kill to prevent.

 Every resurrected human carries something they cannot name.
 A sense that the world is muffled.
 That every room they enter is missing something.
 That their body remembers a place their mind has never been.
-They are half of an equation.
-The other half is a planet 40,000 light-years away that has been waiting centuries for them to come home.
+When the muffling lifts — when the substrate beneath the world opens to them — what reaches back, more often than not, is Earth itself, across all the distance that should make reaching impossible.

 Earth

-No one has reached Earth since the Vanishing.
+No one has reached Earth since Seedfall.
 The planet doesn’t attack approaching ships.
 It makes them forget why they came.